ljcucc/power-editing-core/README.md

 # Core of Power Editing
+A core of lisp that powerd by Javascript in your browser.
-Because used the core of power editing is too messy, so I rewrite of it.
+*Because used the core of power editing is too messy, so I rewrite of it.*

 ## Demo
 Goto [Demos](./demo/) to try it.